 Nicolas Wesseler

-I am a Ph.D. candidate in Strategy and Business Economics at the Sauder School of Business at the University of British Columbia.
+I'm a Ph.D. candidate in Strategy and Business Economics at the Sauder School of Business at the University of British Columbia.
 My research lies at the intersection of International Trade, Political Economy, and Economic History.

 My dissertation committee consists of Keith Head, Ayumu Ken Kikkawa, and Nathan Nunn.